 About me

 I am an Assistant Professor of Econometrics at University Paris Dauphine - PSL.
 I am also an adjunct researcher at the Chair of Climate Economics.
-In the calendar year 2024 I will additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics.
+In the calendar year 2024 I was additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics, and at the Department of Economics at York University, Toronto.
 I work on theoretical and applied econometrics related to climate change and energy.
-My main research areas are time series econometrics (non-causal econometrics) and machine learning.
-I organised the Dauphine Econometrics seminar.
+My main research areas are time series econometrics (noncausal econometrics) and machine learning.

 Employment